leoromanini/leoromanini/README.md

 ### Hi there!
 I'm Leonardo 👋
 ###### *(But you can call me Roma)*

 I'm a person that likes logical thinking, and of course, to code.
-Today Python is my favorite language but I'm also like lean new things :)
+Today Python is my favorite language but I'm also like learn new things :)

 ### 🛠 &nbsp;Tech Stack